RUBY-DANGOL/MamaCare/README.md

 # MamaCare
-It is a pregnancy care care app that tracts nutrition, suggest food there is also the feature to add partner.
+It is a pregnancy care app that tracts nutrition, suggest food there is also the feature to add partner.
 ## Features
 1. Nutrition calculator
 2. Food suggestion